ding-lab/TinDaisy/demo/task_call/cromwell/README.md

 * `Status`
 * `StartTime`
 * `EndTime`
-* `Comment` - optional, may indicate whether a restart, etc.
+* `Note` - optional, may indicate whether a restart, etc.

 Once logs are stashed, association between WorkflowID and CASE is made with the RunLog.
 Note that can have mutiple entries per case and/or WorkflowID (possibly with different Status); the most recent one is the one